L. R. Wright: Early life and education

 Wright was born in Saskatoon, Saskatchewan.
-She was educated at Carleton, the University of Calgary, UBC, and later at Simon Fraser University (Master of Arts in Liberal Studies, 1995).
+She was educated at Carleton University, the University of Calgary, University of British Columbia, and later at Simon Fraser University (Master of Arts in Liberal Studies, 1995).

 Career

 In 1959, Wright worked as a journalist at the Fraser Valley Record; she wrote for the Saskatoon Star Phoenix, but her first article was for The Globe and Mail about being a teenager in Germany.
-She later moved to Calgary, where she was mentored by W.O.
-Mitchell.
-She worked in California for advertising agency.
+She later moved to Calgary, where she was mentored by W. O. Mitchell.
+She worked in California for an advertising agency.

 While in Vancouver, Wright met John Wright.
 The two were married, and she spent time as an actor with her husband, including a stint doing summer stock in Dawson City.
-She worked for several years as a journalist at the Calgary Herald, eventually becoming Assistant City Editor, before turning to full-time writing in 1977.
+She worked for several years as a journalist at the Calgary Herald, eventually becoming assistant city editor, before turning to full-time writing in 1977.

 Wright published her first novel, Neighbours, in 1979.
 Her earliest novels were literary fiction; after the publication of The Suspect (1985), her first mystery novel and winner of the 1986 Edgar Award for Best Novel, she concentrated almost exclusively on the genre.
 One further work of literary fiction, Love in the Temperate Zone, appeared in 1988.

 In addition to the Edgar Award, Wright received the Arthur Ellis Award and wrote several adaptations of her novels for CBC Radio.
 Her novels have been published and distributed throughout the world in several languages.
 The Suspect has been adapted for the stage and, at various times, the "Alberg and Cassandra" series has been optioned for film and television.
+It is the basis for the television series Murder in a Small Town, which premiered in 2024.